lawson89/notmuchjs/docs/htmx.md

 # Htmx

-## Overview
+## Introduction

-[Htmx](https://htmx.org) is a relatively new project but was born out of experience gained with a previous project - intercooler.
+[Htmx](https://htmx.org) is a relatively new project but was born out of experience gained by founder Caron Gross with a previous project - intercooler.
 Htmx is framework agnostic but has been enthusiastically embraced by the Python (and particularly) the Django community.
+It has grown quickly in popularity over the last year.

 At it's core htmx allows access to ajax, css transitions, websockets and SSE via html attributes.
 Htmx emphasizes: